ouyangyuchen/games101/README.md

 ## Homework
 All original homework files can be found at this [link](http://games-cn.org/forums/topic/allhw/).
 This repo is only to store owner's completed homework.
 ***Note: You can finish setting the working environment on VirtualBox by hw0.***

-## Notes
-Besides the slides given on the website, this repo also contains owner's notes on *Obsidian* during his study process.
-You can find the notes in the `notes` directory.